Eddie Oatman: Playing style

 "I've played all over the ice, but mostly on the forward line.
 I broke in as a right wing.
 When I came out to the Coast they switched me to the defense with Moose Johnson.
 Last year I played center and this year am playing rover so that I can be back on defense part of the time, giving us a sort of double defense."

 — – Eddie Oatman in 1915 on his many roles on the ice.

 "I was always a good stick-handler, but was slow as a skater.
-Those fellows at Quebec were must too fast for me when I started.
+Those fellows at Quebec were much too fast for me when I started.
 I realized that there was a lot of difference between an amateur and a professional, something that most amateurs and practically all amateur supporters are slow in bringing themselves to realize.
 I knew I'd have to show more speed than I was.
 I started out to skate just as hard as I knew how.
 I kept at it all during practice and during the games.
 I never tried to carry the puck, but got rid of it just as soon as it came to me.
 By this method I managed to keep up with the rest and finally the speed came into my legs.
 After that I didn't have so much trouble."

 — – Eddie Oatman on his strengths and weaknesses.

 Eddie Oatman was a versatile forward who played most of the positions on the forward line during his hockey career, such as right wing, centre and rover, and he was also occasionally used on defence while playing in the PCHA.
 Oatman himself claimed that his strongest suit as a hockey player was his stick-handling, and that his greatest weakness was his skating.
 While playing with Quebec in the NHA in the early 1910s one newspaper also claimed, after Quebec had lost its third straight game, that "Oatman is a great hockey player from the hips up, but from the hips down he reminds one of a truckhorse."

 Oatman claimed that he was first taken aback by the speed of his teammates when he first joined the Quebec Bulldogs, and that he realized that he had to improve his skating to keep up with the professional game.
 At first he did not try to carry the puck, but got rid of it through passing just as soon as it came to him, before he felt that his legs had caught up well enough to manage the speed of the game.